tekknolagi/tekknolagi.github.com/_posts/2021-02-11-small-objects.md

 attractive now.
 You, the runtime writer, get to write a lot less assembly.
 And your computer gets to run a lot less code.

+This post puts two distinct concepts together: small objects and pointer tagging.
+Maybe you don't really need small objects, though, and want to store other information in the tag bits of your pointer.
+What other kinds of information could you store in there that is relevant to your workload?
+Perhaps you can tag pointers to all prime integers.
+Or maybe you want to tag different heap-allocated objects with their type tags.
+Either way, the two techniques are independent and can be used separately.

 Thanks for reading!
 Make sure to check out [the repo](https://github.com/tekknolagi/icdemo) and poke at the code.